 The person responsible for the budget being charged must approve department charges.
-Department heads may designate another individual to be responsible for approval of payments by submitting an email to the Accounts Payable Coordinator.
+Department heads may designate another individual to be responsible for approval of payments by contacting the Accounts Payable Coordinator at x2206.
 Supervisor approval is mandatory for personal reimbursements and college credit card payments.
 Individuals may not approve their own reimbursements, even if they are the budget manager of the budget being charged.

 Contact our Grants and Contracts Office for approvals related to grant payments.